-- a) During the first 24 hours following a no-notice incident, responders share mission critical voice information with each other and with responders from across the Bay Area region. - b) Ensure local or regional emergency communications systems are based on established governance, standard operating procedures, and technology. - c) Within seven days following a catastrophic earthquake, implement a plan to reestablish communications infrastructure throughout the Bay Area, especially commercial communication systems relying on cable (THIRA).
+- a) During the first 24 hours following a no-notice incident, responders share mission critical voice information with each other and with responders from across the Bay Area region. - b) Ensure local or regional emergency communications systems are based on established governance, standard operating procedures, and technology. - c) During the first 72 hours following a catastrophic event, ensure that redundancies within state systems provide sufficient capability for continued communications, despite damage to regional systems (THIRA). - d) Within seven days following a catastrophic event, implement a plan to re-establish communications infrastructure throughout the Bay Area, especially commercial communication systems relying on cable (THIRA).